Waikato/tiny-weka/README.md

 Java file that still contains it, e.g., when manually copying over files.

 ```
-usage: remove_gpl.py [-h] -d, --dir DIR [-r, --recursive] [-n, --dry_run]
+usage: update.py [-h] -w, --weka DIR -c, --commit HASH [-g, --git EXECUTABLE]
-                     [-v, --verbose]
+                 [-n, --dry_run] [-v, --verbose]

-Removes the GPL preamble from Java source code files.
+Analyzes the git log from the specified commit hash on and then updates the
+code accordingly.
+It stores the start/end git commit hash in 'update.rev'
+after execution.

 optional arguments:
   -h, --help            show this help message and exit
-  -d, --dir DIR    the directory with source code files to process
+  -w, --weka DIR        the directory with the Weka subversion repository
-  -r, --recursive  whether to search for source code files recursively
+                        (HEAD)
+  -c, --commit HASH     the git commit hash to start from
+  -g, --git EXECUTABLE  the git executable to use if not on the path
-  -n, --dry_run    whether to perform a dry run, i.e., only simulating the
+  -n, --dry_run         whether to perform a dry run, i.e., only simulating
-                   removal
+                        the update
   -v, --verbose         whether to be verbose with the output
 ```